-What to do? – Healing the gut can do much to reduce inflammation.
-The first step to healing the gut is improving the diet; removing harmful foods and adding beneficial foods.
+What to do?
+Healing the gut can do much to reduce inflammation.
+The first step is improving the diet: remove harmful foods and add beneficial foods.
 One useful tool for discerning which foods are harmful for you is the elimination diet.
-Adding probiotic foods, which support the growth of healthy bacteria, will help your body to rebalance your gut flora.
+You may also try adding probiotic foods, which support the growth of healthy bacteria, to help your body to rebalance its gut flora.

-Sleep – Research shows that sleep loss increases inflammation.
+Research shows that loss of sleep increases inflammation.

-What to do? – Jump on the healthy lifestyle bandwagon to reduce inflammation with the suggestions above; reduce stress and optimize your gut bacteria.
+What to do? – Reduce inflammation with the suggestions above, reduce stress as much as possible, and optimize your gut bacteria.

-Environmental Exposures – Chemicals in home products, toxins, pesticides, herbicides, cosmetics, flame retardants, dioxins, BPA and others may affect our immune systems and may contribute to inflammation.
-The 100,000 new chemicals released into consumer products in the last few decades are considered safe until proven unsafe.
-Yet Studies are now starting to document how some of these chemicals could be contributing to inflammation and disruption of the endocrine system.
+Toxins like pesticides, herbicides, cosmetics, chemicals in cleaning products, flame retardants, dioxins, BPA and others may affect our immune system and contribute to inflammation in the body.
+The 100,000 new chemicals that were released into consumer products over the last few decades are considered safe until proven otherwise, and perhaps unsurprisingly, studies are now starting to document how some of these chemicals could be contributing to inflammation and disruption of the endocrine system.

-What to do? – You can reduce your exposure to these chemicals by cleaning up your home and your diet, using non-toxic home products and cosmetics, and eating healthy and mostly organic food.
+What to do? – You can reduce your exposure to these chemicals by using non-toxic home products and cosmetics, and eating healthy and mostly organic food.

-Prenatal Complications – There is not much we can do about the prenatal exposures that we had before our birth, yet pregnant women can do much to protect their children from inflammation.
+There isn’t much we can do about the prenatal exposures that we ourselves had in- utero, yet people who are pregnant today can do much to protect their children from inflammation than in prior decades.

-What to do? – Reducing stress during pregnancy and optimal prenatal care lower the risk for prenatal complications.
+What to do? – Reducing stress during pregnancy and getting the optimal prenatal care both lower the risk for prenatal complications.